janearc/misc/things_that_need_doing.md

 	* google says they're ending scraping and that an API is available, but they have not published the API.
 	* it may just be better to use (extant) skype support (which sadly costs money...)

-* un-fuck cp/tar/ditto/etc on mavericks from time machine
-  * a command that can take a filename as argument and either create a copy of that file or create a directory without the 'chattr' flags that TM creates.
-		* for example, ```dd if="`./olddir.sh`/Documents/Avriette, Jane (public).pdf" of=Documents/Avriette,_Jane_\(public\).pdf```
-	* where `olddir.sh` is `echo /Volumes/BACK-Sniffles/Backups.backupdb/haram/Latest/Macintosh\ HD/Users/alex/`
-	* ...but probably do this in perl as shell is breaky and macos likes to leave shitty chars/charsets hanging about.

 * mudra
 	* encapsulator
 		* command-line tool that creates json for pushing to the mudra consumer [e.g., this goes to SQS]: